 The Developers' Intentions Survey encompasses future development of residential, industrial, commercial and other urban land across the State.

 - identify the yield and timing/staging of future land development areas over the next 20 years

 - determine major development issues and constraints in the planning and development process

 - enable the planning process to focus on the most critical factors/areas that are delaying land development and/or increasing development costs.

-The state wide Developers' intentions survey 2018 will be conducted in late 2018.
-If you would like to participate in the survey, please email email@example.com.
+The state wide Developers' intentions survey 2019 is currently underway.
+If you would like to participate in the survey, please email email@example.com

 Land use and employment survey